Laragear/TokenAction/README.md

 $token = Token::until('tomorrow');

-return "Confirm the invite using this code: $token->value";
+return "Confirm the invite using this code: $token";
 ```

 Use them for one-time actions like confirming invites or voting, which after consumed are no longer valid.